 Below is a list of typical dangerous goods that are quite common and that people may pack without knowing about their dangers.
 This list does not contain commodities for industrial or commercial use, as there are too many of them to include.

-Any type of batteries / lithium-ion batteries is not accepted.
+Any type of batteries / lithium-ion batteries are not accepted.

-Please also be careful with lithium-ion batteries that are contained in various types of electronic equipment such as PCs, PC accessories, smartphones, tablet PCs (e.g., iPads), Wacom tablets, etc.
+Please also be careful with lithium-ion batteries that are contained in various types of electronic equipment such as PCs, PC accessories, smartphones, tablet PCs (e.g., iPad), Wacom tablets, FitBit, digital camera, GoPro etc.